junglesta/wherenodoctor/__LAB/chapters/09-instructions-and-precautions-for-injections.md

 ---
 # WHEN TO INJECT AND WHEN NOT TO

 Injections are not needed often.
 Most sicknesses that require medical treatment can be treated as well or better with medicines taken by mouth.
-Each year, millions of people—especially children—become ill, disabled, or die as a result of unnecessary injections.
+Each year, millions of peopleespecially childrenbecome ill, disabled, or die as a result of unnecessary injections.
 Combating misuse and overuse of medicines is as important to good health as vaccination, clean water, or the correct use of latrines.
 As a general rule:

 >It is more dangerous to inject medicine than to take it by mouth.